Oliver Ortega: Minnesota Twins

 On January 6, 2023, Ortega was claimed off waivers by the Minnesota Twins.
 On January 10, Ortega was designated for assignment by Minnesota following the acquisition of A. J. Alexy.
 On January 17, Ortega cleared waivers and was sent outright to the Triple-A St. Paul Saints.
 In 16 games for the St. Paul, Ortega recorded a 2.42 ERA with 28 strikeouts and 2 saves in 22 1/3 innings of work.
 On June 20, the Twins selected his contract to the major league roster.
 In 10 games for Minnesota, he logged a 4.30 ERA with 14 strikeouts in 14 2/3 innings pitched.
 On August 24, Ortega was placed on the injured list with a left lumbar strain.
 He was transferred to the 60–day injured list on August 28, ending his season.

 Houston Astros

 On October 25, 2023, Ortega was claimed off waivers by the Houston Astros.
 On March 21, 2024, it was announced that Ortega would miss three to four months after undergoing surgery to remove loose bodies from his elbow.
 On June 26, Ortega underwent season–ending surgery to remove a bone spur from the same elbow.
 On November 4, he was removed from the 40–man roster and sent outright to the Triple–A Sugar Land Space Cowboys, but rejected the assignment and elected free agency.

 New York Mets

 On December 8, 2024, Ortega signed a minor league contract with the New York Mets.
-He elected free agency on November 6.
+He made 13 appearances for the Triple-A Syracuse Mets and Single-A St. Lucie Mets in 2025, accumulating an 0–1 record and 3.07 ERA with 16 strikeouts across 14 2/3 innings pitched.
+Ortega elected free agency following the season on November 6, 2025.

+Bravos de León

+On February 3, 2026, Ortega signed with the Bravos de León of the Mexican League.
+In 13 relief appearances for León, he posted a 2–2 record with a 8.38 ERA, nine strikeouts, and three walks across 9 2/3 innings pitched.
+On May 13, Ortega was released by the Bravos.

+Sultanes de Monterrey

+On May 17, 2026, Ortega signed with the Sultanes de Monterrey of the Mexican League.